iohzrd/follow/README.md

 {
     "aux": [{key: "", value: ""}], // an array for arbitrary, user-defined data.
 Ex.
     "body": "", // the text body of the post
-    "cid": "", // IPFS CID of the root directory of the post "files": [], // a list of file paths, relative to the post root "magnet": "", // a webtorrent magnet link for redundancy "meta": [""], // list of CIDs that represent meta objects "publisher": "", // original publisher, will be used for "re-post" functionality
+    "files": [], // a list of file paths, relative to the post root "filesRoot": "", // IPFS CID of the root directory of the post "magnet": "", // a webtorrent magnet link for redundancy "meta": [""], // list of CIDs that represent meta objects "publisher": "", // original publisher, will be used for "re-post" functionality